megasuperlexa/lightCalendar/README.md

 # lightCalendar
 Lightweight .Net library for time intervals

-It is a frequent need for a project to have ability to operate time priods that span across several days.
+It is a frequent need for a project to have ability to operate time periods that span across several days.
 This library aims to fix the lack of standard means of doing this.
 ## Period
 The main building block is Period struct.
 It has Start and End: